How to Tap Into the Exploding Canadian eCommerce Market

-The Canadian eCommerce market has grown 16.8% to 29.6 billion, according to a 2017 eTail Canada report.
-Continued growth is expected at 14.8% in 2017.
-76% of Canadians are purchasing online, and will be spending 39 billion by the end of 2019 (9.5% of all Canadian retail sales).
+The Canadian eCommerce market is exploding.
+Canadians will be spending $39 billion by the end of 2019 (9.5% of all Canadian retail sales), according to an eTail Canada report.
 Online sales growth in this country has surpassed the US, to a point that American companies are being encouraged to target the Canadian market.
 There has never been a better time for any business to tap into online sales.

 What’s Working Online in Canada